otrego/clamshell/CONTRIBUTING.md

 3. Get your code reviewed by a team member.
 4. Once approved, submit the changes.

-Despite its perils, I've found that rebase is a little easier to work with and understand than merge when doing development on the local copy of your fork.

-Word of caution: **Avoid using merge and rebase together**.
-That way lies peril.

 First, here's what my workflow looks like (which is quite similar to this [Atlassian guide](https://www.atlassian.com/git/tutorials/git-forks-and-upstreams).